elastic/kibana/FUNCTIONS.md

 interval | *string* | **DO NOT USE THIS**.
 Its fun for debugging fit functions, but you really should use the interval picker
 url | *string* | Elasticsearch server URL, eg http://localhost:9200
 offset | *string* | Offset the series retrieval by a date expression.
 Eg -1M to make events from one month ago appear as if they are happening now
 fit | *string* | Algorithm to use for fitting series to the target time span and interval.
-Available: average, nearest, none, scale
+Available: average, carry, nearest, none, scale

 #### .graphite()
 Pull data from graphite.
 Configure your graphite server in timelion.json